» 8.31.2003

 I need to sleep.
 I want to sleep, desperately, but I can't.
 I spent plenty of time awake today and I'm fully aware of the limitations of this sin scarred flesh.
 It must have rest.
 But the mind won't let the body stop.
 The inner child didn't get enough play time and is throwing a tantrum, banging out an off tempo circadian rhythm in my head.

-We had a long practice tonight for a service on Friday.
+service on Friday.
 We started early, worked hard, and stayed late.
 Now, the permanent blisters on my fingers ache from playing, the groves from the strings cut ever so slightly deeper, and sore muscles are pulling my hands into a knot.
 Yet they yearn to keep playing, strumming, praising.
 The heart's not had enough.
 He wants more.
 He has a song to sing and isn't letting up until he gets his way.

 Brat.